djbarker/boltzmann/docs/source/guides/basic.rst

 The arrays' indices are ordered as *x*, *y*, *z* so the first index ("axis 0" in Numpy) corresponds to the *x*-axis, etc.
 For example, in 2D the velocity array will have shape ``(nx, ny, 2)`` where in the last index position 0 corresponds to the *x* component of velocity, and position 1 to the *y* component.

-Bearing this in mind, lets set an initial condition where a horizontal band of the fluid is moving in the *x*-direction, and while we're at it lets slightly perturb the initial density so that the simulation is not perfectly symmetrical.
+Bearing this in mind, lets set an initial condition where a horizontal band of the fluid is moving in the positive *x*-direction.
+While we're at it lets slightly perturb the initial density so that the simulation is not perfectly symmetrical.

 .. code-block:: Python